by Martin Kölling, 2015.

 And it seems to be perfectly normal to use different

-units in the text
+units in the text and

-changes with the field you are publishing in.
+with the field you are publishing in.

 And: